 Mackie FreePlay LIVE

 The Mackie FreePlay LIVE offers a range of excellent features in a convenient package.
-Check out the highlights before we take a deeper look at this nifty little unit.
+Let’s take a deeper look at this nifty little unit.

 So is the Mackie FreePlay LIVE the best portable battery-powered PA system currently available?
 Let’s check it out in more detail.